 If you are a tennis fan, Ojai hosts the oldest competitive tennis tournament in the United States known as The Ojai, which has been held since 1893.
 The tournament draws up to 30,000 spectators who overtake every public and private courts in the Ojai Valley.

 Ojai Valley is child-friendly with many parks.
 Mighty oaks with plenty of paths and picnic areas shade Libbey Park.
-The oaks are so loved that a local man actually chained himself to one a few years ago to protest its removal.
+The oaks are so loved that a local man chained himself to one a few years ago to protest its removal.

-The Ojai Valley has become an art Mecca, with local residents including major musicians, artists, actors, and director Tim Burton.
+The Ojai Valley has become an art Mecca, with residents including major musicians, artists, actors, and director Tim Burton.

 Events Ojai Valley